lorinc/ai-pilot-assessment-engine/archive/obsolete_docs/COVERAGE_REPORT.md

 ## Summary

-Phase 1 has **excellent test coverage** for all mock-mode code paths.
+Release 1 has **excellent test coverage** for all mock-mode code paths.
 The 56% overall coverage is due to real Firebase/LLM initialization code that requires actual GCP credentials to test.

 ### What's Tested (Mock Mode)